evanx/webserva/docs/register-cert.md

 - advise how to install the `wscurl` wrapper script
 - advise you of the cert SHA to `/grantcert` via WebServaBot

 Having granted the cert via WebServaBot, invoke the endpoint https://secure.webserva.com/register-cert using the cert.

-Load `~/.webserva/live/privcert.p12` into your browser, and try `curl` from your CLI terminal using your `privcert.pem.`
+Load `~/.webserva/live/privcert.p12` into your browser, and as directed try `curl` from your CLI terminal using your `privcert.pem.`

-We recommend installing our `wscurl` wrapper script as per: https://raw.githubusercontent.com/webserva/webserva/master/docs/install.wscurl.txt
+We recommend installing our `wscurl` wrapper script as directed.
 It contains some builtin help with hints, including `/register-cert` for starters.

 Optional query paramaters for `/cert-script` include: